Witnessing God's Word in the Psalms, Book II

 Psalm 71:18--this is wonderful: "Now also when I am old and gray-headed, O God, forsake me not; until I have showed thy strength unto this generation, and thy power to every one that is to come."
 That's you and me!
 And that's exactly why the Psalms were written--to witness to God's Word in Scripture so that you and I can know Him as our forefathers did.
 And look at verse 20: "Thou, which hast showed me great and sore troubles, shalt quicken me again, and shalt bring me up again from the depths of the earth."
 That's the resurrection!
 And then verse 22 shows again that in-process writing of Scripture: "I will also praise thee with the psaltery, even thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel."
 This brings a whole new meaning to contemporary worship!
 We see the inseparable nature of truth and praise: the soul sings a song as a participant in truth.
 Verse 24 continues this theme.

-The Psalms not only praise Scripture; they become Scripture immediately upon being written.
+Final note: The Psalms not only praise Scripture; they become Scripture immediately upon being written.
 God's Word is not a product merely; it is a process, living and active in my life and in yours!
-God's Word is unchanging yet ever validated, and the living Word is here foreshadowed in the Psalms in our Lord Jesus who embodies the translation of suffering into song!
+God's Word is unchanging yet ever validated, and the Living Word is here foreshadowed in the Psalms as our Lord Jesus, who Himself translates suffering into song!